DISCLOSURE: AS AN AMAZON ASSOCIATE I EARN FROM QUALIFYING PURCHASES. READ THE FULL DISCLOSURE FOR MORE INFO. ALL AFFILIATE LINKS ARE MARKED #ad

 The short answer is that camcorders are easier for filming long stretches at a time, have smooth zooms, and offer stronger audio options.
 DSLR and mirrorless cameras ultimately offer better photography possibilities, flexibility, and upgradability through features like interchangeable lenses.

 In this article, we’ll take a closer look at the pros and cons of each type and talk about how they each perform in different scenarios like indie filmmaking, vlogging, weddings, and much more.

 An electronic tube that extends comfortably just beyond the edges of your palm, a camcorder is a popular video-recording device, usually featuring an internal long zoom lens.

-Prior to the introduction of decent video options on smartphones, camcorders were the means by which families could record their very own consumer-grade video memories of vacations, piano recitals, and weddings.
+Before the introduction of decent video options on smartphones, camcorders were how families could record their consumer-grade video memories of vacations, piano recitals, and weddings.

 One major advantage of camcorders is their size; compact and travel-friendly, they are made with the general consumer in mind.